aroute/accoutrement/docs/intro.md

 :::info

-While we wait for the Openshift to finish the installation, we switch gears and work on Maximo customization and Maximo database migration.
-We will come back to OpenShift after the installation has been completed successfully.
+While we wait for OpenShift to finish the installation, we'll switch gears and work on Maximo customization and database migration.
+We'll return to OpenShift after the installation is successfully completed.

-Jump down below to section number 3.
+For now, jump down below to section number 3.

 :::